-Fisher populations that rely heavily upon snowshoe hares for food reflect the cyclic abundance of prey.
+Fisher populations that rely heavily upon snowshoe hares for food reflect the cyclic abundance of this prey species.
 Total fisher harvests (and presumably the fisher population) for all of Canada exhibit a cycle that lags 3 years behind the snowshoe hare cycle (Bulmer 1974, 1975).
-This cycle is not evident in all parts of Canada; Keith (1963) reports that fishers in British Columbia do not cycle, and Leonard (1986) saw no evidence of a cycle in southern Manitoba.
+This cycle is not evident in all parts of Canada; Keith (1963) reported that the fisher population in British Columbia does not cycle, and Leonard (1986) found no evidence of a cycle in southern Manitoba.
 In Washington and other areas in the southern portions of the hare's range, hare populations do not have a pronounced cycle (see Koehler 1990, Koehler and Aubry 1994).
-Kuehn (1989) demonstrated that Minnesota fishers fed more on small mammals (voles, mice, and shrews) and deer carrion in response to a decline in hare abundance, and showed no decline in reproductive success or condition.
+Kuehn (1989) demonstrated that Minnesota fishers fed more on small mammals (e.g., voles, mice, and shrews) and deer carrion in response to a decline in hare abundance, and showed no decline in reproductive success or condition.